DJ Corrao enters his fifth season as Head Men’s Soccer Coach at Assumption College in 2018.

-In his first season at Assumption, the Hounds posted an overall record of 3-11-2.
-Two players earned All-Conference selection with senior Kieran Hillery named to the Third Team and freshman Connor Henry earning All-Rookie accolades.
-Hillery was also a Northeast-10 Academic All-Conference honoree and an NSCAA Division Scholar Honorable Mention.
-In addition, Hector Sola landed Assumption on the national stage as he earned a spot on the Puerto Rican National Team that participated in World Cup qualifying in the summer of 2015.
-Also in the summer of 2015, Corrao earned his NSCAA National Diploma.
+In his first season as head coach at Assumption College in 2015, Corrao guided the Hounds to an overall record of 3-11-2 while featuring a roster of predominantly underclassmen.
+That season, two players earned All-Conference selections with senior Kieran Hillery being named to the NE10 Third Team, NE10 Academic All-Conference Team and NSCAA Division Scholar Honorable Mention.
+Additionally, freshman Connor Henry earned an NE10 All-Rookie Team selection as a defender.
+Following that first season, Corrao helped mentor rising junior, Hector Sola to the national stage as he earned a spot on the Puerto Rican National Team that participated in World Cup qualifying in the summer of 2015.

-In addition to coaching at Molloy, Corrao also served as the director of operations for the men’s soccer program at Adelphi University (N.Y.) for the 2010-2011 seasons as the Panthers advanced to the 2011 Atlantic Soccer Conference Championship Game.
+Prior to his time at Molloy, Corrao served as the director of operations for the former NCAA Division I, men’s soccer program at Adelphi University in Garden City, New York.
+While he worked at Adelphi for the 2010-2011 seasons the Panthers advanced to the 2011 Atlantic Soccer Conference Championship Game.

-Academically, he was a member of the International Honor Society of Economics, Omicron Delta Epsilon, and was a member of the Student-Athlete Advisory Committee (SAAC) in 2010.
-He graduated with a Bachelor of Arts degree in International Political Economy and Development in 2011.
-He earned his Masters of Business Administration degree from Molloy College in the summer of 2014.
+Corrao graduated with a Bachelor of Arts degree in International Political Economy and a minor in Business Administration in 2011.
+He earned his Masters of Business Administration degree from Molloy College in 2014.

 Corrao credits his father, Don for his pursuit of a coaching career.
 Don Corrao is the Associate Head Coach at St. Anthony’s High School in New York and has contributed to four state championship teams, including one in 2005 when his son, DJ was a player.